There is something so implicitly glamorous about a vintage vanity.

 If you have a more moderately sized beauty collection there are tons of options.
 Look for a vanity table with several drawers, where you can organize items by category.
 You can find them in classic vanity table styles, or some with a more modern twist.

 Make sure the surface area is large enough for some helpful beauty storage organizers.
-You can also make it easier to find the things you use daily, by stashing them in a separate compartment of a clear cosmetics organizer.
+You can also make it easier to find the things you use daily, by stashing them in a separate compartment of these clear cosmetics organizers.

 DIY Modern Vanity

 Next top the drawers with a simple table top, and add a glass cover if you’re feeling fancy.
-You can add a glam light up vanity mirror, and finish the look out with some added shelving units to complete the space.
+You can add a glam light up vanity mirror, and finish the look out with some of these vertical shelving units to complete the space.

 Don’t forget to jazz up the look with some cute vanity accessories, and you’ve got a Pinterest worthy, DIY custom vanity fit for a beauty queen.

 If you’re not into the simple DIY vanity look, you’ve got plenty of options with built in storage.

 Choose a set thats got plenty of deep drawers, but also has surface area if you want to add some personal touches down the road.
 This Hollywood vintage vanity style has a classic look that always be super chic.

 The old saying goes “form follows function”, and the vanity has perfectly showcased our devotion to beauty over the years.